PeterCamilleri/CX16/utilities/README.md

     .code
     ; stuff omitted.
-    adj_zpp_16 pieces, 10        ; Add 10 to th weight of this chess piece.
+    adj_zpp_16 pieces, 10        ; Add 10 to the weight of this chess piece.

 #### adj_zpy_16